 The coaxial heater was made of a 940 mm length of 304 stainless steel, obtained from MIFAM (Milanówek, Poland).
 It had an outside diameter of 1.06 mm and an inside diameter of 0.80 mm.

 The ends of the coaxial heater tube terminated in two identical, specially designed T-piece blocks.
-These blocks filled three roles: It (1) sealed the coaxial tube to contain coolant, (2) allowed electrical connection to the coaxial heater, and (3) acted as a heated transfer line between the column and the detector and inlet.
+These blocks fulfilled three roles: It (1) sealed the coaxial tube to contain coolant, (2) allowed electrical connection to the coaxial heater, and (3) acted as a heated transfer line between the column and the detector and inlet.